 There's two lines of thought to leveling, and I'm not particular to either myself.
 I've tried it both ways and it works both ways.

 Way #1.
 You start in Arms.
 You're going to be taking some of these talents eventually anyhow.
 Improved Heroic Strike is just terribly handy when it's the only main attack you have.
 So you start by filling it in.

 Way #2.
 You go straight into Fury and start with Cruelty.
 This gives you a better chance to crit, but it's still low enough, and your damage output is low enough, that it will only make a difference every once and while.
 On the other hand, it also gets you on the path to some of the great stuff further down the tree.
 AND when your damage output does improve and you've got gear that helps your crit chance, you've already got Cruelty stacking on there and it's all kinds of win win win.

 I really don't think you can go wrong either way.
 If your first ten levels were mostly in black and white, and you want to hit things harder, fill in IHS first.
-If you're doing fine and eager to get into the spec, start with Cruelty.
+You'll be able to get that HS off a little sooner.
+If you're doing fine and eager to get into the spec, start right in with Fury.
 Easy enough.

-As mentioned, Fury is considered by many to be the "best" solo leveling spec.
+As mentioned, Fury is considered by many to be the "best" solo leveling spec, though there's plenty of Arms and Protection Warrior that would argue that.
 The ability to take most mobs down quickly, and to react to situations fast, helps a lot.
 Like all Warriors, Fury is still very much a stand, fight and either win or die class.
 With Fury it's mostly about "I get you, before you get me."
 Because of the talents you take in Fury, this actually works quite well.